GiGurra/fl/README.md

 // Extra fields are fine
 expanded: Person with {extra: string} = {name: "Bob", isCalm: true, age: 25, extra: "field"}

-// We can also mark it as potentially having extra fields with _,
-// which means the compiler will infer the stuff you didn't feel like typing yourself.
+// We dont actually need to explicitly tell the compiler there is an extra field
-expanded: Person with _ = {name: "Bob", isCalm: true, age: 25, extra: "field"}
+expanded: Person+ = {name: "Bob", isCalm: true, age: 25, extra: "field"}
 println(expanded.extra)  // "field", compiles and works
+// The lines after, expanded will be considered a Person with {extra: string} type
 ```

 ### Comptime